shashjar/monkey-lang/IDEAS.md

 - Rely on an intermediate representation (IR) between the AST and bytecode, potentially to improve performance or simplify operations

+## Benchmarking

+- Can potentially implement a different/additional type of benchmark for comparing the interpreter to compiler/VM.
+The `benchmark` directory currently only uses Fibonacci to benchmark the two engines against each other.

 ## Housekeeping

 - In the AST modification functionality (`ast/modify.go`), implement thorough error-checking